These will be published progressively here during the unit.

 Although we do not cover them in detail in this unit, many tools are available for analysing code and computing code metrics.
 Some examples:

-PMD is an extensible, cross-language, static code analyzer.
+PMD is an extensible, cross-language, static code analyser.
 It scans source code in Java and other languages and looks for potential problems like:

 You may also find it interesting to read “A Few Billion Lines of Code Later: Using Static Analysis to Find Bugs in the Real World”, an article by the (academic) authors of Coverity on the process of commercializing their static bug-finding tool from a research project.